 We wish to support anthropological approaches to the study of rootwork from all the subdisciplines: cultural anthropology, archaeology, physical anthropology, linguistic anthropology, medical anthropology, indigenous anthropology and others.
 We also intend to encourage and help provide avenues for enhanced communication among scholars, scholar-practitioners and practitioners sharing the interests of anthropology and rootwork.

-The American Rootwork Association (ARA) offers practitioners, practitioner-scholars, academics, researchers, linguists, archaeologists, anthropologists, ethnologists and anyone interested in the formal preservation of American rootwork and Southern culture a presence and voice in the discipline, allowing them to put their accumulated knowledge and insights to significant use.
+The American Rootwork Association (ARA) offers practitioners, practitioner-scholars, academics, researchers, linguists, archaeologists, anthropologists, ethnologists and anyone interested in the formal preservation of American rootwork and Southern folk healing and spiritual cultures a presence and voice in the discipline, allowing them to put their accumulated knowledge and insights to significant use.